What is a Landing Page? Examples of Effective Landing Pages

 A lead magnet page can be used at the top or middle of the customer funnel (the customer funnel isn’t linear, so it’s important to keep that in mind).

-A lead magnet form offers various advantages to your business such as:
+A squeeze landing page form offers various advantages to your business such as:

 - Gathering your potential customer’s contact information